bkoz/3d-image-classification/README.md

 ### Client Configuration

 Login to JupyterHub
-- start the JupyterHub server using the `generic-data-science` notebook image.
+- start the JupyterHub server using the `s2i-generic-data-science` notebook image.
 - create a terminal
 - Clone this github repo
 - Run the `01-inference-3d-image-classification` notebook.
-- Find the notebook cell with the `url` variable and change it to point to the route that was created.
+- Find the notebook cell with `predict` function and modify the `url` variable to point to the route that was created.
-  - $(oc get route mymodel-mygroup -o jsonpath='{.spec.host}')/api/v1.0/prediction
+  - `echo $(oc get route mymodel-mygroup -o jsonpath='{.spec.host}')/api/v1.0/predictions`
 - Run the notebook and make a few predictions.

 Make a few predictions to trigger Seldon activity, wait 30 seconds, then try the same curl as above.
 There should be some